michaelgeers6/personal-website/content/authors/admin/_index.md

 ---

-I am a behavioral scientist and a fourth-year PhD student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality) at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.
+I am a behavioral marketing researcher and a fourth-year PhD student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality) at the [Max Planck Institute for Human Development](https://www.mpib-berlin.mpg.de/en) in Berlin.

 My research primarily focuses on decision making in digital environments, currently pertaining to misinformation and microtargeting.